roytam1/palemoon27/js/src/doc/Debugger/Debugger-API.md

   communication themselves.
 (Firefox's builtin tools have a [protocol][protocol] defined for this purpose.)

-In Gecko, the `Debugger` API is available to chrome code only.
+In Goanna, the `Debugger` API is available to chrome code only.
 By design, it ought not to introduce security holes, so in principle it could be made available to content as well; but it is hard to justify the security risks of the additional attack surface.